 Does Germany Need an Impfpflicht?
-Posted by Sten on Jan 14, 2021 in corona virus, Current Events, Language, vocabulary
+Posted by Sten on Jan 14, 2021 in Language

 In the last few weeks, Impfstoffe (vaccines) against the Coronavirus have been rolled out around the world.
 However, the rate at which Impfungen (vaccinations) have been administered caused a lot of concern.
 Also in Germany.
 With 1207 deaths in one day, the country saw a new record; and yet, the amount of people that are open to an Impfung remains unsatisfactorily low – at least, that’s what some believe.
 Let’s look at the Debatte (debate) on the Impfpflicht (vaccination obligation) and how it got one Anwärter (contender) to become Merkel‘s Nachfolger (successor) in some hot waters.

 Now that there is an Impfstoff, should people be forced to get it?
 An Impfpflicht could make sure that everybody gets vaccinated and that Coronamaßnahmen (corona measures) could be loosened earlier.
 However, such an Impfzwang (vaccination compulsion), as some prefer to call it, also removes the choice to get the Impfung.

 The argument put against this is that some Impfungen are obligatory already in Germany, such as the Masern-Schutzimpfung (Measles protection vaccination).
 So it is not entirely foreign to force Bürger (citizens) to get an Impfung.

 However, this is the exception, and most Impfungen are freiwillig (voluntary).